bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 * __Due:__ Friday October 6th, 4pm <--- Note: right before fall break!
 * Group policy: Partner-optional

-In this project you will develop a program to compute and visualize the incremental flooding caused by sea-level rise.
+In this project you will develop a program to compute and visualize the incremental flooding caused by sea-level rise, and write a report to summarize your work.

-__Input:__ the name of an elevation grid, the name of the flooded grid, an SLR value and an SLR increment
+__Input__: the name of an elevation grid, the name of the flooded grid, an SLR value and an SLR increment.

 Your program will read the elevation grid and compute the flooding starting at SLR = _slr_increment_, going up by _slr_increment_, up to desired SLR value.